 - Automatic dishwashers use 15 gallons for every cycle, regardless of how many dishes are loaded.
 So get a run for your money and load it to capacity. - Use clothes washers with full loads only. - Turn off the tap when brushing your teeth. - Check every faucet in your home for leaks.
 Just a slow drip can waste 15 to 20 gallons a day.
-Fix it up and you can save almost 6,000 gallons per year. - Check your toilets for leaks by putting a few drops of food coloring in the tank, watch for a few minutes to see if the color shows up in the bowl.
+Fix it up and you can save almost 6,000 gallons per year. - Check your toilets for leaks by putting a few drops of food coloring in the tank, wait for 15 minutes to see if the color shows up in the bowl.
 It is not uncommon to lose up to 100 gallons a day from one of these otherwise invisible toilet leaks.
 Fix it and you save more than 30,000 gallons a year. - Install water saving 2.5 gallon per minute showerheads, sink flow restrictors or aerators.
 A good shower head can cost as little as \$ 20.00, restrictors and aerators less than \$ 3.00 - Use your water meter to detect hidden leaks.
 Simply turn off all taps and water using appliances, then check the meter after 15 minutes, if it moved, you have a leak. - Keep a pitcher of water in your refrigerator.
-Don't run the tap water for cool drinking water. - Use a broom to sweep your driveway, garage or sidewalk instead of water. - Plant drought resistant trees and plants - Call the District office for a free leak survey and water audit at (845) 252-7376 - Consider upgrading or replacing your older water using fixtures.
+Don't run the tap water for cool drinking water. - Use a broom to sweep your driveway, garage or sidewalk instead of water. - Plant drought resistant trees and plants - Consider upgrading or replacing your older water using fixtures.
 Houses built in the 1960's probably have original toilets that use 5-7 gallons per flush.
 New toilets use 1.0 gallons and the newer ones do really work.
 (Call us for a list of recommended toilets. - Maintaining of service lines between the curb valve and the house is the responsibility of the owner to keep in good condition and free of leaks.
 Any concerns of leaks should be directed to the District, we will assist in the determination of a problem.

-How Can I Help Protect Our Drinking Water?
+■ How Can I Help Protect Our Drinking Water?